-THC stimulates cells in the brain, causing them to release dopamine and create a sense of euphoria.
-On average the effects of THC last about two hours and kick in 10 minutes after use, or an hour after consumption in edible forms.
+THC activates certain cells within our brain, causing them to release a dose of dopamine and create a sense of euphoria.
+THC can last anywhere from a few hours and usually takes effect after 10 minutes after edible consumption.
 More studies are required to properly access the long-term effects of THC.

-In 2016, a study by the University of Montreal published in the journal Development and Psychopathology found early use of marijuana can negatively affect teens.
+Early use of marijuana can negatively affect teens.
 Smokers that start around age 14 do worse on cognitive tests than non-smokers.
 The study focused on 300 students and also found young cannabis users had a higher school dropout rate.
-To determine the social or physical connotations of this, we will require further studies.
-However, participants who waited until around 17 to start smoking did not seem to have the same impairments.
+Participants who waited until around 17 to start smoking did not seem to have the same impairments.

 THC may also negatively interact with some prescription medications so be sure to communicate and consult with your doctor about it before purchasing or using THC.
 You should also research local and national laws to assure you are within the laws limitations regarding cannabis purchasing and use.

-Marijuana has been used for medicinal purposes for over 3,000 years, according to the National Cancer Institute.
-As of early 2017, more than half of the United States had legalized medical marijuana.
+Cannabis has been used in medical practises for an estimated three thousand years, according to the National Cancer Institute.
+As of the beginning of 2017, half of America had legalized medical marijuana.
 Many states also went as far as to legalize the drug recreationally.

-THC degrades into cannabinol (CBD) when it is exposed to air.
-CBD is a cannabinoid that has its own medical effects.
-THC concentration depends on the marijuana plant.
-According to the North American Industrial Hemp Council, a family member of the cannabis plant that has a minimal amount of THC (as low as 0.5 percent) is the hemp plant.
-Hemp is used for industrial and medical purposes and can also be used for car parts, clothing and making rope.
-Some strains of cannabis can have as little as 0.3 percent THC by weight.
-In others, THC makes up 20 percent of the weight in a sample.
+THC degrades into cannabinol (CBD) when it given way to air.
+CBD involves independent medical powers.
+THC levels depends on the type of cannabis plant.
+According to the North American Industrial Hemp Council, a family member of the cannabis plant that has extremely low traces of THC (as low as 0.5 percent) would be the hemp plant.
+Hemp is now given for medical and even industrial uses and can also be used for car parts, clothing and making rope.
+Surprisingly, there are strains of marijuana that only contain 0.3% of THC in weight.
+THC, in other breeds of the plant, is accountable for making up to 20% in weight samples.

-THC can be extracted from the cannabis plant as a light yellow resinous oil or, as is the case with FDA-approved drug dronabinol, synthetic THC can be chemically engineered.
-Dronabinol is used to treat nausea and vomiting associated with chemotherapy and to increase the appetites of people AIDS.
+THC can be isolated from the cannabis plant as a light yellow resinous oil or, in regards to dronabinol (FDA approved drug), synthetic THC can be chemically engineered.
+Dronabinol has many different impacts, but can be used as treatment for nausea related to chemotherapy and to better the appetite of those with AIDS.